Consider preservative strategies well before you retire.

 These are examples of what’s called “sequence of returns” or SOR risk – the possibility that a market downturn occurring near your retirement date could affect your retirement plans.

-Let’s add some perspective.
-While recent declines may seem extreme, they’re not that unusual – the S&P 500 fell 33% in 1987, almost 28% between November 1980 and August 1982, and 48% between January 1973 and October 1974.
+While declines can be nerve-wracking, they’re not that unusual – the S&P 500 fell 33% in 1987 and 48% between January 1973 and October 1974.
 Historically, investors who stay the course and don’t sell at a loss have a greater chance of recovering.

-Investors who want to guard against SOR risk have a number of options.
-What’s right for you will depend on your overall wealth, how much of that is in equities, your specific risk tolerance and other personal factors best discussed with your advisor.
-That said, here are three strategies that can serve as a starting point for the conversation.
+The good news: You can reduce SOR risk with a well-thought-out plan.
+What’s right for you will depend on personal factors best discussed with your advisor.
+Here are three strategies that can serve as a starting point for the conversation.

-Conventional wisdom holds that you should gradually reduce your exposure to equities as you age, meaning that you will have the highest proportion of your overall wealth in stocks when you enter retirement.
-But while it may seem counterintuitive, keeping a smaller percentage in stocks during the decade leading up to retirement and the decade after – and increasing that percentage as you age – actually will reduce SOR risk.
+“De-risk” leading up to retirement: While it may seem counterintuitive, keeping a smaller percentage in stocks during the decade leading up to retirement and the decade after – and increasing that percentage as you age – will help reduce SOR risk.
 Market declines in the years preceding and following retirement potentially can do the most harm, so that may be a good time to “de-risk” your portfolio with a greater allocation to bonds and cash.

-Retirees often assume they can withdraw a certain percentage of their total portfolio, increasing that amount every year to account for inflation.
-Under this formula, a $1 million portfolio and 4% withdrawal rate would provide pretax income of $40,000 in year one and, assuming inflation runs 3% annually, $41,200 in year two, $42,436 in year three and upward from there.
-However, if your retirement portfolio happens to be shrinking over several years while the absolute amount you are withdrawing is rising, you’re likely to run into trouble.
-Avoid this by setting a fixed percentage for your withdrawals in each coming year based on the year-end value of your portfolio.
-The drawback is that you may have flush years followed by leaner years.
-Alternately, you can establish a “floor” – an amount that can be withdrawn in any market environment to cover your basic needs – and adjust discretionary spending according to your portfolio’s performance.
+Set a fixed withdrawal amount: Retirees often assume they can withdraw a certain percentage of their total portfolio, increasing that amount every year to account for inflation.
+Instead, set a fixed amount for your withdrawals in each coming year based on the year-end value of your portfolio.
+You can establish a “floor” – an amount that can be withdrawn in any market environment to cover your basic needs – and adjust discretionary spending according to your portfolio’s performance.

 Past performance may not be indicative of future results.
 There is no assurance that any investment strategy will be successful.
+Portfolio withdrawals may require adjustments based on market performance.
 Annuity guarantees are based on the claims paying ability of the insurer.
 The market value of fixed income securities may be affected by several risks including interest rate risk, default or credit risk, and liquidity risk.
 The S&P 500 is an unmanaged index of 500 widely held stocks listed on U.S. market exchanges.
 An investment cannot be made directly in the index.
 The performance mentioned does not include fees and commissions which would reduce an investor’s performance.
-Dollar cost averaging does not assure a profit and does not protect against loss.
-It involves continuous investment regardless of fluctuating price levels of such securities.
-Investors should consider their financial ability to continue purchases through periods of low price levels.